 Pick your program, then apply to get it paid for.

-- Welding Technology – 2 Year Program, AAS Degree
+- Welding Technology – 1-Year Program, Diploma OR 2-Year Program, AAS Degree

-- Welding & Manufacturing Technology – 2 Year Program, AAS Degree
+- Welding & Manufacturing Technology – 1-Year Program, Diploma OR 2-Year Program, AAS Degree

 A degree in agriculture can take you just about anywhere in the industry.
 You can work inside or outside doing anything from teaching and research to working with animals.